 In addition to Theology classes, a Christian theme is interwoven throughout the daily life at St. Joseph's.
-Every subject is taught from the foundation of a thoroughly Catholic worldview, and the Headmaster, Chaplain, and Campus Minister work with the parents, students, and staff to foster a Christ-centered focus to every aspect of school life.
+Every subject is taught from the foundation of a thoroughly Catholic worldview, and the Head of School, Chaplain, and Campus Minister work with the parents, students, and staff to foster a Christ-centered focus to every aspect of school life.
 In accordance with the mission of Christ being at the center of our lives, it is no coincidence that the main Chapel is located in the center of the school.

 The whole school community celebrates Mass in the main Chapel every Thursday and on special feast days of the Church’s year.
 Mass is also celebrated in the small Blessed Sacrament Chapel during the school week, and students are invited to attend when they can.
 The Sacrament of Reconciliation is also available weekly at selected times.
 For the Sacrament of Confirmation, Catholic parents enroll their sons/daughters in their parish sacramental program, as St. Joseph's is not a parish school.
 Our Theology teachers teach the academic preparation for this Sacrament; however, the liturgical preparation, parent meetings, and student retreats are completed at the family parish in which the student is spiritually nurtured.